World War III (1998 film): Beginning of war and the battle for Germany

-The battle for Germany

 On March 12, amphibious landings near Kiel catch NATO off-guard, but this proves to be a feint for the real invasion: soon after, Warsaw Pact ground forces drive through the Fulda Gap toward the Rhine with heavy air support.
 The invasion is intended to provide Soshkin a stronger strategic position for diplomatic bargaining, but the cost is high: both sides lose over 1,000 dead in the first 24 hours.
 Although pressed to the limit of endurance, NATO forces fight ferociously to stall the Warsaw Pact's advance, but by March 17 the Soviets and their allies have driven 50 miles into West Germany.
 Public order collapses, and cars jam the roads as civilians try to flee.

 24 hours before a planned series of last-resort tactical nuclear strikes meant to stop the Warsaw Pact advance, NATO launches a surprise counteroffensive to seize control of the air.
 One component of the mass air offensive is dedicated to striking the Soviet Army's forward headquarters in Poland with American stealth aircraft and crippling Warsaw Pact command and control posts, while the rest directly attack Warsaw Pact fighters and airbases.
 NATO and Warsaw Pact aviators battle to the death for control of the skies.
 Already hard-pressed after losing 1/5th of their combat aircraft in the initial offensives, the Warsaw Pact's air forces are ultimately defeated in the struggle, and NATO's air counteroffensive emerges a costly but complete success.

 NATO gains supremacy over Eastern Europe while Polish underground forces cut off Soviet supply lines, and the Warsaw Pact rapidly loses the initiative with numerous headquarters and command posts gone.
 Unable to coordinate their efforts, and with their numerical superiority negated by Western technological superiority, the East German and Soviet armies melt under sustained NATO airstrikes, and counterattacking NATO forces cross into East Germany on March 23.